spotbugs/spotbugs/docs/faq.rst

 For these reasons, we strongly recommend that you completely specify the auxiliary classpath when you run SpotBugs.
 You can do this by using the ``-auxclasspath`` command line option, or the "Classpath entries" list in the GUI project editor dialog.

-If SpotBugs cannot find a class referenced by your application, it will print out a message when the analysis completes, specifying the classes that were missing.
+If SpotBugs cannot find a class referenced by your app, it will print out a message when the analysis completes, specifying the classes that were missing.
 You should modify the auxiliary classpath to specify how to find the missing classes, and then run SpotBugs again.